suhailps93/Synthetic-dataset-generation-for-machine-learning-models/README.md

 ##### Step 2: Stitch the pointclouds

-The stitch.py file reads these pointclouds as input and gives out a merged 3D pointcloud of the object scanned as shown below.
-The code initially use RANSAC algorithm for global registration of the pointcloud and later using ICP algorithm for local registration.
+The [3D_stiching.py](https://github.com/SuhailPallathSulaiman/Synthetic-dataset-generation-for-machine-learning-models/blob/master/src/3D_stiching.py)  file reads these pointclouds as input and gives out a merged 3D pointcloud of the object scanned as shown below.

+The user have optional control overfollowing things while stiching
+- Choose between RANSAC and coarse ICP algorithm for global registration.
+- Choose between fine ICP and color ICP algorithm for local registration.
+- Choose how individual pointclouds are merged ie., Pairwise or merging to a base pointcloud
+- Input the fitness value below which the merge should be rejected

 The final output will be saved in both .pcd and .ply file formats.
 ![alt text](https://github.com/SuhailPallathSulaiman/Synthetic-dataset-generation-for-machine-learning-models/blob/master/images/Demos/merge_output.gif)

 ##### Step 3: Surface reconstruction